-These funds—also called non-for-profit, nonprofit, or not-for-profits—reinvest their surplus back in their members, rather than shareholders.
+These funds—also called not-for-profit, or nonprofit—reinvest their surplus back into the fund, rather than shareholders.
 That’s the main difference between nonprofit and for-profit funds: what they do with the surplus.

 As indicated by the name, for-profit funds are run to make a profit.
 In contrast, a nonprofit puts the money it collects for premiums towards operating costs and member benefits.